aws/aws-emr-best-practices/content/applications/spark/best_practices.md

   timestamp: Long
 )
 ```
 This provides you type-safety.
 When there are changes to your schema, it can be consolidated and tracked in a single class.
 This can be considered as an industry standard.
-While using Spark dataframes, you can achieve something similar by maintaining the table columns in a list.
+While using Spark DDataframes, you can achieve something similar by maintaining the table columns in a list and fetching from that list dynamically in your code.
+But this requires some additional coding effort.

 ## ** BP 5.1.15  -   Data Skew **